 - Show what’s possible in the community by piloting a safety demonstration or safety intervention project, while gathering community input and analyzing safety impact.

-- Pass a local resolution, Local Road Safety plan, or other purpose-driven safety commitment that advances additional actions based on the Safe System approach.
+- Pass a local resolution, Local Road Safety Action plan, or other purpose-driven safety commitment that advances additional actions based on the Safe System approach.

 Participants in the NLC “Safety First Challenge” will benefit from: